CodeCraftersAlliance/ArchKatas2024Spring/README.md

 #### *Sensor Trends*

-The customer administrator/farmer also needs to be able to configure dashboard with important sensor parameters for him to be able to view the trends.
-This helped us to arrive at conclusion, that there is a need to store telemetry as well as Alerts data for an increased period of time, hence this information is to be retained in the Cloud for future analysis for the customer as well as to run some ML Prediction models
+The Farm administrator/farmer also needs to be able to configure dashboard with important sensor parameters for him to be able to view the trends.
+This helped us to arrive at conclusion, that there is a need to store telemetry as well as Alerts data for an increased period of time, hence this information is to be retained in the Cloud for future analysis for the Farm as well as to run some ML Prediction models

 ![CustomDashboard](./img/Custom_Dashboard-sm.png)

 #### *Configure Rules*

-Apart from the regular telemetry, we thought it would be really powerful , if the Customer is notified on specific conditions, which involves coming up with a flexible way to setup thresholds.
+Apart from the regular telemetry, we thought it would be really powerful , if the Farm is notified on specific conditions, which involves coming up with a flexible way to setup thresholds.
 The Rule Alert processor is integral to the alert processor, which on satisfying a certain condition shall initiate a new workflow.
 Since this is always running and processing the incoming event/telemetry data, it drives us to define the system as an event-driven architecture for this portion of the system.